AkihiroUeda35/llm-quick-access/README.md

 2. Enable "Developer mode" in the top right
 3. Click "Load unpacked extension"
 4. Select the `claude` folder

+### For OpenAI Extension:
+1. Open Chrome and go to `chrome://extensions/`
+2. Enable "Developer mode" in the top right
+3. Click "Load unpacked extension"
+4. Select the `openai` folder

 ## Usage